Configuring Microsoft Entra ID (Azure Active Directory) Integration with SAML

 - Select Create to add the application.

 Wait a few seconds while the app is added to your tenant.
-You can now configure Azure Active Directory Single Sign-On Integration with SAML.
-To do this, you need an Invicti Enterprise and Azure account
+You can now configure Entra ID Single Sign-On Integration with SAML.
+To do this, you need an Invicti Enterprise and Entra ID account.

-If you have not assigned any role to your users, they can still log in to Invicti Enterprise but will not have any role/permission to use the application.
-To add roles to your users, please see How to add users and groups to Invicti Enterprise application in Azure Active Directory.
+TIP: If you have not assigned any role to your users, they can still log in to Invicti Enterprise but will not have any role/permission to use the application.
+To learn how to add roles to your users, refer to Configuring Microsoft Entra ID (Azure Active Directory) Integration with SCIM.

-How to Configure Azure Active Directory Single Sign-On Integration with SAML
+How to configure Entra ID Single Sign-On Integration with SAML

 - Select Enterprise Applications.